Use cases

 Client intake and multi-user workflows

 Set up a workflow where a client fills out the questionnaire to provide their information, and you generate the documents in-house after reviewing the data.
-The client never sees the final document directly — they just answer questions, and the information flows into your document automatically.Examples: Estate planning intake, personal injury intake, immigration questionnaire, corporate formation intake.
+The client never sees the final document unless you share it with them — they just answer questions, and the information flows into your document automatically.Examples: Estate planning intake, personal injury intake, immigration questionnaire, corporate formation intake.

 Client-facing portals